mravtechinfo/one-for-all/docs/obsidian_docs/PCSB Cheat Sheet (Document by T_G).md

 trying to login into the account ....got the ak user (through intruder)

-Modifying the host with attacker url (post normal user going for admin role)
+Modifying the host with exploit server  url (post normal user going for admin role)